melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 A five year retrospective analysis was conducted on the northern base model by sequentially removing data, beginning with data from the year 2020.
 Figures \@ref(fig:retro-spawnb), \@ref(fig:retro-bratio), and \@ref(fig:retro-recdev) show the estimated spawning output, the estimated depletion, the recruitment deviation estimates and the estimated fit to the CCFRP index (which was the index most affected by the analysis).
 The greatest impact of sequentially removing recent data was the declining estimate of the strength of the 2016 year class, a result similar to the southern model, as the length composition and index data that informed those year classes were removed.
 There was also a slightly lesser reduction in the strength of the 2013 and 2014 year classes.
 However, aside from a modest rescaling upwards of recruitment deviations, the spawning output and depletion estimates did not change by any significant measure, suggesting no concerning retrospective patterns (Table \@ref(tab:retro)).
-Note that data weighting was not conducted on these models.
+Note that all composition data weights were held constant at the base model values during each run.

 ## Other Model Sensitivities